How to Become a Stallholder

 When can I have access to set up my stall for each market?

-You can access the shed between 1pm-5pm on Fridays and from 6am on Saturdays.
+You can access the shed between 10.30am-5pm on Fridays and from 6am on Saturdays.

-On what day to I have to advise if I will be attending the market that week?
+On what day do I have to advise if I will be attending the market that week?

-You need to let the Market Manager know if you are not attending by Wednesday morning each week.
+You need to let the management team know if you are not attending by Thursday, 10am each week.

 What are the fees involved in becoming a stallholder?

-Power is also charged if used, and the cost will depend on the items you are using.
+Power can be provided, the cost will depend on the items you are using.